claudioc/modialog/README.md

     <div id="dialog"></div>

 Modialog automatically injects some HTML elements in your DIV (for the caption and the close icon).
 You then probably need another wrapper inside the dialog (i.e.: for padding).
-Something like:
+Something like this:

     <div id="dialog"><div class="content"></div></div>

-A complete dialog (with the added markup) will then be:
+A complete dialog (with the markup added by Modialog) will then be:

     <div id="dialog">
       <div class="modialog-caption"><div class="modialog-icon"></div></div>
       <div class="content"></div>
     </div>

-A minimal CSS is really needed for the dialog to work as intended.
-Please take a look at the provided modialog.css for an actual example.
+**Add a CSS**: a minimal CSS is really needed for the dialog to work as intended.
+Please take a look at the provided [demo.html] for an actual example.

-Now use JavaScript to initiate the plugin and open the dialog
+Now use JavaScript to initialize the plugin and open the dialog (three examples follows)

     // Example 1: With no configuration at all
     $('#dialog').modialog();